 However, it’s also important to note that some individuals have experienced positive results with various free-form amino acid regimens.
 For example, most of us are probably familiar with the muscle soreness that follows a particularly intense workout.
 But a particular set of amino acids known as branched-chain amino acids, or BCAAs, has been shown to actually increase the lactate threshold.

-So, as you can see, amino acids offer many benefits for energy and mood.
+As you can see, amino acids offer many benefits for energy and mood.
 Not only do they provide a natural way to shift brain chemistry, but they also offer up the possibility of achieving greater energy levels and a happier mood.
+Click here to see how our energizing amino acid blends can start helping you feel better today.